simonswine/tarmak/docs/proposals/terraform-provider.rst

 Right now the Terraform code for the AWS provider (the only one implemented) consists of multiple separate stacks (state, network, tools, vault, kubernetes).
-Main reason for having these stacks is to enable Tarmak to do operations in between parts of the resource spin up.
+The Main reason for having these stacks is to enable Tarmak to do operations in between parts of the resource spin up.
 Examples for such operations are (*list might not be complete*):

-- Bastion node needs to be up for other instances to check into Wing
+- Bastion node needs to be up for other instances to check into Wing.
 - Vault needs to be up and initialised, before PKI resources are created.
-- Vault needs to contain a cluster's PKI resources, before Kubernetes instances can be created (``init-tokens``)
+- Vault needs to contain a cluster's PKI resources, before Kubernetes instances can be created (``init-tokens``).

 The separation of stacks comes with some overhead for preparing Terraform apply (pull state, lock stack, plan run, apply run).
 Terraform can't make use of